As Trump battles coronavirus, no plans for Pence to assume temporary authority, say administration officials

-The administration has batted away questions about planning for the president’s potential incapacitation from a disease that has killed nearly 210,000 Americans, many in the 74-year-old Trump’s age bracket.
+The administration has batted away questions about planning for the president’s potential incapacitation from a disease that has killed nearly 210,000 Americans, many in 74-year-old Trump’s age bracket.

 Nor has the Trump campaign publicly addressed the potential that the president might die before the election, now a month away, or be impaired on Election Day.
 For now, the president’s beloved rallies and other public campaign events are on hold.